Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/na/closest_facility/README.md

 <h1>Closest Facility</h1>

-<p>Demonstrates how to solve a Closest Facility Task to find the closest route between a facility, hospital, and a incident, black cross.</p>
+<p>Demonstrates how to solve a Closest Facility Task to find the closest route between a facility (hospital) and a incident (black cross).</p>

 <p><img src="ClosestFacility.png"/></p>